|

 The Westland Sea King is a licence-built version of the US Sikorsky S-61.
 The Royal Navy's HAS Mark 1 aircraft's first flight was in 1969.
 Since that time, the aircraft has been extensively upgraded and passed through a series of Marks.

-The AEW 2 is used for airborne early-warning and is a Sea King HAS Mark 2 fitted with a Thorn EMI Search Water Radar carried in a radardome that can be swivelled down underneath the aircraft for operational searches.
-A detachment of 3 x AEW 2 aircraft generally deploys with each aircraft carrier.
+The Sea King Mk 7 is used for airborne surveillance and control and has Search Water 2000 Radar carried in a radardome that can be swivelled down underneath the aircraft for operational air and sea searches.
+In addition, there is an Orange Crop Electronic Support Measures system fitted.
+A detachment of 3 x AEW 2 aircraft generally deploys with each assault ship.
+The newly upgraded Merlin Mk 2 will replace the Sea King Mark 7 and is capable of fulfilling several roles, including provision of the Airborne Surveillance and Control capability.

 The Sea King HC4 (Commando) is a tactical military helicopter capable of transporting 28 fully equipped troops or 6,000 lbs (2,720 kg) as an internal load.
 Carrying 28 troops the aircraft has a range of about 246 miles (396 km).
 The first HC4 deliveries were made to the Royal Navy in 1979.